Regarding Friday Business Hours

 - Of course, this also applies to Japanese customers.

 - Requests are of course accepted.
 We also have a designated request time for music other than Japanese music.
+We'll set aside a request slot to play songs from outside the Japanese music scene.
+However, depending on the timing, you might have to wait a moment.

-3) My collection of Japanese music records
+☆My collection of Japanese music records

 - Rock, jazz, and pop singles called “KAYOU KYOKU” from the '60s to '80s (this is Japanese popular music, with many hits), folk songs, traditional music, and singer-songwriter pop music(maybe include called city pop).
 Dance sounds and pop music from the '90s onwards, as well as soundtracks from Studio Ghibli films and the like.
 However, the records I have the most in my collection are in the rock music genre.